 - Graduation: a formal graduation ceremony will be held on the last night of your course.
 This is followed by your Graduation dinner and party — a glamorous conclusion to your stay in Oxford!

-The Politics, International Relations and Leadership course for ages 19-25 is residential in colleges of the University of Oxford, enabling students to immerse themselves in the environment and atmosphere of one of the best universities in the world.
-Students on this programme will stay in Merton College, a secluded haven in the city centre, or Jowett Walk (part of Balliol College).
-Both colleges have strong claims to being the oldest of all the colleges of the University of Oxford, and our summer courses for ages 19-25 are designed with the academic nature of their setting in mind.
+The Politics and International Relations course for ages 19-25 is residential in colleges of the University of Oxford, enabling students to immerse themselves in the environment and atmosphere of one of the best universities in the world.
+Students on this programme will stay in Merton College, a secluded haven in the city centre.
+The college has a strong claim to be the oldest of all the colleges of the University of Oxford, and our summer courses for ages 19-25 are designed with the academic nature of their setting in mind.
 In addition to their studies, participants will have plenty of free time to enjoy independent exploration of the inspirational city of Oxford, and to conduct their own research in Oxford’s libraries.

 Our summer courses offer our students the complete study abroad experience.
 The grid below describes everything that is included with an ORA adult course: